 A Satellite is a managed device that can perform some of the roles that a ZENworks Primary Server normally performs, including authentication, information collection, content distribution, and imaging.
-A Satellite can be any managed Windows device or managed Linux device but not a Primary Server.
+A Satellite can be any managed Windows device, managed Linux device, or managed Macintosh device, but not a Primary Server.
 When you configure a Satellite, you specify which roles it performs (Authentication, Collection, Content, or Imaging).
 A Satellite can also perform roles that might be added by third-party products that are snap-ins to the ZENworks framework.

 NOTE: ZENworks no longer allows you to promote a 32-bit device to the Satellite Server role or add a new role to an existing 32-bit Satellite Server.
-From ZENworks 2020 Update 3, the Macintosh devices are no longer supported as a Satellite Server.